Top 40+ Drools Interview Questions and Answers

 • Fact Modeling: Optimize fact models to represent domain entities and relationships clearly, minimizing redundancy and improving rule-matching efficiency.

-39. How do you handle exceptions in Drool rules?
+39. How to handle exceptions in Drool rules?

 Ans: